TimoThans33/robot-intention-feedback/README.md

 ```
 ssh -X username@192.168.7.1
 ```
 Alternatively you can run natively on the BeagleBone black.
-But this has not been tested thoroughly.
 In this X server you can start any script you would like.
 For example a simple QT window.
 ```
 python3 robot-intention-feedback/Qt-examples/example-window.py
 ```